Jets vs. Wild Prediction & Picks - December 30

 Jets Splits and Trends

-- In the 10 games Winnipeg has played that were decided by one goal, it has a 4-3-3 record (good for 11 points).

-- In the four games this season the Jets recorded only one goal, they finished 0-3-1.
+- In the four games this season the Jets registered just one goal, they finished 0-3-1.

-- Winnipeg has finished 1-3-2 in the six games this season when it scored exactly two goals (registering four points).
+- Winnipeg has scored exactly two goals in six games this season (1-3-2 record, four points).

-- The Jets have scored at least three goals 22 times, and are 19-2-1 in those games (to register 39 points).
+- The Jets have scored more than two goals 22 times, and are 19-2-1 in those games (to register 39 points).

-- In the 10 games when Winnipeg has capitalized on a lone power-play goal, it picked up 12 points after finishing 6-4-0.
+- In the 10 games when Winnipeg has recorded a single power-play goal, it has a 6-4-0 record (12 points).

 Team Stats Comparison